Longview (song): Reception

-PopMatters listed "Longview" as the seventh best Green Day song, citing "This song didn’t become an instant classic of its genre merely because Armstrong said the word "masturbation" on the radio—it's all in the delivery."
-Entertainment Weekly placed it among their favorite Green Day songs.
+Upon the release, Music & Media wrote, "Some 15 Years after the US intelligentsia embraced the Clash's 'London Calling', the whole nation falls for punk.
+Hearing it, you wonder why it didn't fall for the Wonderstuff's 'Size of a Cow'."
+In 2005, Entertainment Weekly placed it among their favorite Green Day songs.
+Fidler from Spin said, "Anyone who can cheer you up with lines like Call me pathetic/Call me what you will...
+When masturbation's lost it's fun/You're fucking lonely is okay in my book."
+In 2012, PopMatters listed "Longview" as the seventh best Green Day song, citing "This song didn’t become an instant classic of its genre merely because Armstrong said the word "masturbation" on the radio—it's all in the delivery."

 Music video

 "Longview" has a music video, which is the first one created by Green Day.
 The music video was directed by Mark Kohr, the cinematography was by Adam Beckman, and the editing was by Bob Sarles.
 The music video received frequent airplay on MTV upon release.

 The music video takes place in a dimly-lit basement of a broken-down house in Oakland, California, where the band used to live.
 The band members say that the look was intentionally grungy.
 In the video, Billie sits on a couch and watches television.
 At the end of the music video, he goes insane and tears up the couch, with feathers flying everywhere.

 The music video was nominated for three MTV Video Music Awards in 1994: Best Group Video, Best Alternative Video, and Best New Artist.
-The video is also included on the DVD International Supervideos!.
+It was also nominated for Maximum Impact Clip of the Year at the 1994 Billboard Music Video Awards.
+The video is included on the DVD International Supervideos!.